aharkavy/widgets/README.md

 When an &lt;object&gt; tag is rendered by the reading system its parameters are added to its URL as querystring parameters.
 Example after reading system transformation:

 ```
-<object type=”text/html” data=”weather.html?zipCode=94123”></object>
+< object type=”text/html” data=”weather.html?zipCode=94123”></object>
 ```

-# Package format
+## Package format

-There currently isn't a pacakging format or manifest file required for Inkling widgets.
+There currently isn't a packaging format or manifest file required for Inkling widgets.
 All that's required is a single HTML file to point the &lt;object&gt; tag to.

-# Reading Platform APIs
+## Javascript APIs

 These are APIs that a widget can use to communicate with the reading system.
 For ease of implementation it is modeled after the HTML5 postMessage API.
 The message protocol is: